bjsi/Python_LinkedList/README.md

-# template Data Structures and Algorithms project in python
+# linked_list Data Structures and Algorithms project in python

 ## Running this project